Circassian genocide: Methods of massacre

 Russian imperial army general Grigory Zass, who became notorious for implementing extremely murderous policies against Circassians during the Russo-Circassian War and the Circassian genocide.
 In addition to carrying out brutal massacres of Circassian women and children, various cruel practices perpetrated by Zass included collecting skulls and amputated body parts of Circassians.

 In 1833, Colonel Grigory Zass was appointed commander of a part of the Kuban Military Line with headquarters in the Batalpashinsk fortress.
 Colonel Zass received wide authority to act as he saw fit.
 He was a racist who considered Circassians to be inferior.
 The only way to deal with the Circassians, in his opinion, was to scare them away "just like wild animals".
 Zass advocated ruthless military methods predicated on this notion, including burning people alive, cutting off heads with show, burning populated villages to the ground, spreading epidemics on purpose, and mass rape of children.
 He kept a box under his bed with his collection of severed Circassian body parts.
 He operated in all areas of Circassia.

 Zass' main strategy was to intercept and retain the initiative, terrorize the Circassians, and destroy Circassian settlements.
 After a victory, he would usually burn several villages and seize cattle and horses to show off, acts which he proudly admitted.
 In his reports, he frequently boasted about the destruction of villages and glorified the mass murder of civilians.

 In August 1833, Zass led his first expedition into Circassian territory, with the goal being destroying as many villages and towns as possible.
 He attacked the Besleney region between November and December, destroying most villages, including the village of the double agent Aytech Qanoqo.
 He continued to exterminate the Circassian population between 1834 and 1835, particularly in the Abdzakh, Besleney, Shapsug, and Kabardian regions.
-Zass' forces referred to Circassians as "savages", "bandits", "plunderers" or "thieves" and the Russian Empire's forces were commanded by officers who commanded political dissidents and criminals.
+Zass' forces referred to Circassians as "savages", "bandits", "plunderers" or "thieves", despite the fact that said forces included political dissidents and criminals.

 In 1834, Zass sent a report to Rosen detailing his campaign into Circassia.
 He talks about how he killed three Circassian civilians on their way to fetch grass: